Familiarity with the existing installation instructions is required for this section.

-If you want to contribute to Gitea you should fork the project and work on the
+To contribute to Gitea, fork the project and work on the

 go get -d code.gitea.io/gitea

-Now it’s time to fork the Gitea repository on GitHub, after that you should have to switch to the source directory on the command line:
+Fork the Gitea repository on GitHub, it should then be possible to switch the source directory on the command line.

-To be able to create pull requests you should add your forked repository as a remote to the Gitea sources, otherwise you can not apply the changes to our repository because of lacking write permissions:
+To be able to create pull requests, the forked repository should be added as a remote to the Gitea sources, otherwise changes can’t be pushed.

 git remote rename origin upstream git remote add origin [email protected]:<USERNAME>/gitea.git git fetch --all --prune

-You’ve got a working development environment for Gitea now.
-Take a look at the
+This should provide a working development environment for Gitea.
+Take a look at

 make test which will start our test environment and

 That’s it!
 You are ready to hack on Gitea.
-Test your changes, push them to your repository and open a pull request.
+Test changes, push them to the repository, and open a pull request.